sharanyazx/Pydantic_AI_Agent/README.md

-# 🔎 GenAI Search Agent 🤖
+# 🔎 AI Search Agent 🤖

 An AI-powered search application built with **Streamlit**.
 You can enter any query, and the agent fetches intelligent results using `get_search_results`.